ahmadnazir/ahmadnazir.github.io/blog/posts/2016-11-03-load-shell-faster.md

 title: Load the shell faster
 ---

-**tldr:** The shell can be started faster by running time-consuming scripts in the background
+**tldr:** The shell can be started faster by replacing the time consumming scripts with [shims](https://en.wikipedia.org/wiki/Shim_(computing)) which can lazy-load the functionality for those scripts

 <br />

 ## Problem

-Lately, zsh is taking way too long to boot up for me i.e. around .3 secs.. long enough for me to miss the first few key strokes when I spin up a new shell.
+Lately, zsh is taking way too long to boot-up for me i.e. around .3 secs.. long enough to annoy me.
+I normally reach for `Ctrl-R` to search the command history as soon as the shell starts and if the shell takes too long to start-up the control character gets lost.. forcing me to press that combination of keys again.
+Clearly, I can't be expected to live with this atrocity and something needs to be done.

-Here is some timing info:
+Here is some timing info for my shell:

 ```
 mandark@mandark ~$ time zsh -i -c exit